-The proposed rule changes and new rules will be published in the Texas Register (expected publication date either November 15 or November 22).
+The proposed rule changes will be published in the Texas Register (expected publication date June 5, 2015).
 Written comments from the public will be accepted for 30 days following the date of publication.
 The comments will become part of the formal rulemaking record and provide guidance in crafting a final set of administrative rules.
-Written comments may be faxed (512/475-2563) to Kristen Doyle, CPRIT’s General Counsel, sent by email (email@example.com) or mailed to the Cancer Prevention and Research Institute of Texas, P.O.
+Written comments may be submitted to CPRIT’s General Counsel, Kristen Doyle, by fax (512/475-2563); by email (firstname.lastname@example.org); or by mail to the Cancer Prevention and Research Institute of Texas, P.O.
 Box 12097, ATTN: Rulemaking Project, Austin, Texas, 78711.

-The Oversight Committee expects to consider a final order that reflects the comments received on the proposed rules and any recommended changes at an open meeting in early 2014.
+The Oversight Committee expects to consider a final order that reflects the comments received on the proposed rules and any recommended changes at their meeting on August 19, 2015.